HomeDev GuideRecipesAPI Reference

 • Conforming to a standard API – The provider model for membership and roles lets you plug in a provider for any type of user database, even using third-party providers.

-• Support standard ASP.NET controls – By using the built-in provider model, you can use the built-in controls such as System.Web.UI.WebControls.Login and LoginView.
+• Support standard ASP.NET controls – Using the built-in provider model, you can use the built-in controls such as System.Web.UI.WebControls.Login and LoginView.

-• Leverage existing knowledge and documentation – If you already know how to work with ASP.NET you do not need to No need to learn a new security system.
+• Leverage existing knowledge and documentation – If you already know how to work with ASP.NET, you do not need to.
+There is no need to learn a new security system.

 Configure membership and role providers

 Configure membership and role providers in web.config.
-If you change providers, you might revise the security settings (ACLs) for your entire site, because it is likely that user names and role names change when you switch providers.
-When you install CMS, the Windows Role and Membership provider is the default.
+If you change providers, you might revise the security settings (ACLs) for your entire site because it is likely that user names and role names change when you switch providers.
+The Windows Role and Membership provider is the default when you install CMS.

 The following example shows the role and membership configuration section in web.config: